 We Can Learn From Our Financial Mistakes

 In case you’re wondering, there is no typo in the title.
 You read it right.
-This post is actually encouraging you (your friends, your offspring, your neighbors… everybody) to make some financial mistakes (or at least not be discouraged by them).
+This post is actually encouraging you (and everybody else) to make some financial mistakes (or at least not be discouraged by them).
 BUT!!!
 Only if you are the type of person who will learn from your mistakes.
-Apparently, we don’t all learn from our mistakes, in spite of the fantastic opportunities they provide us.
-Check out this report on a study about how we might react differently to our mistakes: Association for Psychological Science, Sep.
-29, 2011.

-For me, at least, and, I suspect, a very large percentage of human beings on this planet (and probably any other planet for that matter), learning from our mistakes is probably the best and most lasting way to retain a lesson.
+For me, at least, and, I suspect, a very large percentage of human beings on this planet, learning from our mistakes is probably the best and most lasting way to retain a lesson.
 Sure, there’s a lot to learn in classrooms, from books, from lectures and discussions and activities.
 That’s where I live in my professional life.

 Still, the pain resulting from some mistakes might last so long and be so strong that it can significantly influence us for a lifetime.
 In many cases, this can be a positive thing (as in, “don’t ever, EVER put your hand on a hot propane lantern again”) and at other times it may hold us back from growing (as in, “don’t ask questions in class so as not to be laughed at”).

 The following financial mistakes are painful enough to learn from but hopefully not so damaging that they hinder our future financial success.
 Here they are, in all their burning glory: